 Nurse Anesthetist is a clinical specialty track within the School of Nursing.
-The nurse anesthetist program is an extremely rigorous academic and clinical undertaking.
-It consists of a nine (9) semester continuous program of full-time graduate study.
-The program is approved by the Council on Accreditation of Nurse Anesthesia Education Programs, and graduates are eligible to take the National Certification examination to become a Certified Registered Nurse Anesthetist (CRNA) as well as to obtain the ARNP (in nurse anesthesia) credential from the Florida Board of Nursing.
+The nurse anesthetist curriculum is an extremely rigorous academic and clinical undertaking.
+It consists of a nine-semester continuous program of full-time graduate study.
+Graduates are eligible to take the National Certification Examination to become a Certified Registered Nurse Anesthetist (CRNA) as well as to obtain the Advanced Practice Registered Nurse (APRN) credential from the Florida Board of Nursing.
 This program admits for the spring term.

 Special Notes about the Program